plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE3_GRoupAgent.md

         }

     ```
-7. Update the Main method to include in the user options this Groupchat
+7. Task: Update the **Main** method to include in the user options this Groupchat in the user menu.

 ```csharp
     case "4":